What is the trick to cutting lilacs for flowers that will not damage the bush and give you long lasting blooms from your lilacs?

 Now some years your lilac bushes will be better than others because of the winter weather.
 I noticed that my lilacs tend to bloom more when there has been a very cold winter.

 Have your vase prepared with cool water for your lilacs.
 You will need a vase that has a very heavy base as the blooms are heavy and will tip over a light vase.
+Your vase MUST be clean, it should be washed with soap, water and 1 teaspoon of bleach after every use.
+Bacteria that destroys flowers can live in a dry vase for up to 6 months.

 I use a flower frog on the bottom of my arrangements.
 These you can find at antique stores and are made from either glass of metal.